 Children with cleft lip with or without cleft palate face a variety of challenges, depending on the type and severity of the cleft.

 - Challenges of coping with a medical condition.
 Children with clefts may face social, emotional and behavioral problems due to differences in appearance and the stress of intensive medical care.

-- Wilkins-Haug L. Etiology, prenatal diagnosis, obstetrical management and recurrence of orofacial clefts. http://www.uptodate.com/index.
-Accessed May 29, 2012.
+- Wilkins-Haug L. Etiology, prenatal diagnosis, obstetrical management and recurrence of orofacial clefts. http://www.uptodate.com/home.
+Accessed May 12, 2015.

 - Crockett DJ, et al. Cleft lip and palate.
 Facial Plastic Surgery Clinics of North America.
 2014;22:573.